nnym/bt/README.md

 #### Dependencies
 Any non-keyword argument to `task` is considered as a dependency which may be another task or its name or a callable.
-A task does not run until its dependencies are executed.
+Before a task runs, its dependencies run first.

 ```py
 @task